National Apprenticeship Week 2019: meet the apprentice

 I was a bit nervous when joining the course, as engineering is often seen as a male orientated field.
 Though, when I arrived for my first day there were three other females on my course.
 The whole class have made me feel welcome.
 It is not the standard stereotypical ‘student life’ you’d expect at university, as everyone on the course is in full-time employment, of varying ages, and are there to learn.

 What are your hopes for the future?

 Once I have completed the HNC Civil Engineering course, I am hoping it will give me the knowledge to support my professional experience, and to be able to put it into practise at my company.
 The six months I have been at university, I have learnt so much and am so glad I joined the course.
 Once I have completed the HNC, I’d like to look into either an HND or possibly a degree.

-How are you finding the work/life/study balance so far?
+How are you finding the work/life/studying balance?

-Would you recommend this apprenticeship route to others?
+Would you recommend an apprenticeship to others?

 I would definitely recommend the apprenticeship route to others.
 You have a lot more time to be able to do your studies.
 During an apprenticeship, you have to do a minimum of 20% off the job training, giving you more training at work.
 Earning whilst learning has been the best option for me and I thoroughly enjoy the day release to Solent University.